 In contrast to centralized crypto lending platforms like Gemini and Coinbase, decentralized lending markets work permissionlessly through smart contracts, meaning that taking loans, depositing and withdrawing funds, yield distributions, and liquidations are all conducted through code and without the presence of a central authority.

 Lenders can freely deposit funds to the market pools and start earning passive income on their assets.
 Due to the lack of viable implementation of on-chain user credit scores and the possibility to show real-life assets as collaterals, most of these markets only offer collateralized loans and require borrowers to lock a great amount of highly liquid digital assets in order to acquire funds.
-However, applications like TrueFi and ReputationDAO are aiming to solve the problem with on-chain credit scores while Aave is innovating on the latter front with its loans to small businesses.
+However, applications like TrueFi are aiming to solve the problem with on-chain credit scores while Aave is innovating on the latter front with its loans to small businesses.

 Want to track how the most profitable Smart Money wallets are using lending platforms?
 Sign up for a Nansen plan today!